-Giving Insights® is the monthly podcast series produced by Strategic Philanthropy, Ltd. Every month the series will address important issues facing our communities and the world.
-There will be conversations with thought leaders and change-makers who explore what is happening post-Pandemic and what the challenges and opportunities for philanthropy and for all of us are as we navigate a changing landscape.
+Giving Insights® is a periodic podcast series produced by Strategic Philanthropy, Ltd. addressing important issues facing the philanthropic community around the world.
+Included are conversations with thought leaders and change-makers who explore challenges and opportunities for philanthropy and for all of us as we navigate a continually changing landscape.

 The podcast series is available for free on the firm’s website, Apple Podcasts, Google Podcasts, Spotify, or wherever you go to listen to podcasts.

 Episode 11 | Is It Too Late to Do Anything About Climate Change?